abmarnie/godot-architecture-organization-advice/README.md

 # Game Project Architecture and Organization Advice for Godot 4.0+

-In this article I offer advice on structuring a mid-sized Godot 4.0+ project.
-Here, I attempt to summarize in a structured manner the recommendations from the Godot manual, my personal development experience with [Arctic Eggs](https://store.steampowered.com/app/2763670/Arctic_Eggs/), observations from other Godot projects, and discussions with some of the devs ([WaterMuseum_](https://twitter.com/WaterMuseum_), [stimmel](https://github.com/stimmel), [Chickensoft Games](https://github.com/chickensoft-games)).
+This article summarizes my opinions on structuring a mid-sized Godot 4.0+ project.
+Most of the opinions stated here are drawn from my own personal and professional experiences working within Godot, discussions with other experienced developers, and practices recommended by the official Godot documentation.

 #### Disclaimer